Frequently Asked Dental Questions – Houston, TX

 How do I know when it is time to come in for a checkup?

 You should schedule a routine hygiene appointment every six months.
 At the time of your appointment, we have you fill out an appointment postcard with your address, which we will mail to you a month before your next appointment.
+You will also receive a text message reminder prior to your visit.

 Do you accept referrals?

 Of course!
-We vow to treat your friends and family with the same comfortable, personalized care you receive in our office – and thank you for the referral!
+We vow to treat your friends and family with the same comfortable, personalized care you receive in our dental office – and thank you for the referral!

-Do you accept my insurance plan?
+Do you accept my Dental insurance plan?

-We accept most dental insurance plans and help a patient by filing claims from our office.
+We accept most dental insurance plans and help a patient by filing claims from our dental office.
 However, your insurance is an agreement between you and your provider, so we cannot guarantee what will or will not be covered.
 For more information, call us.
 We’re always happy to help.

 If you’re a patient of record, call us.
 As your family dentist, we’ll be here for you when you need us – even if that means after hours.
-Whether we need to recommend a remedy to get you through the night until the office opens, make arrangements to see you after hours, or send you to an emergency room, we’re here for you.
+Whether we need to recommend a remedy to get you through the night until the dental office opens, make arrangements to see you after hours, or send you to an emergency room, we’re here for you.

 My child has had an accident and his/her tooth has been entirely knocked out.
 What do I do?